Angela Merkel's surprising choice of farewell music | DW | 30.11.2021

 It was such a hit at the time that many who lived in the former East still remember the lyrics, especially the famous line: "No one will believe how beautiful it was here."

-Although it was not censored by the government, the song was widely understood as a criticism of the dark and drab Soviet Republic, where color film was a rare commodity.
+Although it was not censored by the government, the song was widely understood as a criticism of the dark and drab German Democratic Republic, where color film was a rare commodity.

 The choice could finally see Merkel revealing her "Ostalgie" — nostalgia for East Germany.
 Or perhaps the chancellor was showing her humorous side.